 Students should familiarize themselves with the Acadia's policy on academic ethics.
 Plagiarism and other academic offences are not tolerated.
 Penalties are severe and may result in suspension or expulsion.
-A complete list of regulations can be found in the student handbook at https://www2.acadiau.ca/elc/current-student.html.
+A complete list of regulations can be found in the student handbook.